State awards West Michigan funds for economic development

 Magna Sealing and Glass Systems, a maker of advanced auto components and a division of Magna Exteriors and Interiors, was awarded a performance-based business development incentive of $1.2 million to deepen its commitment to West Michigan.

 Magna plans to invest up to $10.1 million to expand its Holland Charter Township operations to develop, test and commercialize a "new sunroof technology for the automobile industry" and new technologies with automotive-glass applications.

 The auto supplier anticipates the expansion will create about 177 new jobs over the new product development period.

-Michigan was chosen over competing sites, and Holland Charter Township has offered support to the project in the form of a 12 year tax abatement, according to MEDC.
+Michigan was chosen over competing sites, and Holland Charter Township has offered support to the project in the form of a 12-year tax abatement.

-Grand Valley State University's Small Business & Technology Development Center will receive part of the $3.2 million the fund has allocated for the center and two other nonprofits to provide matching funds to technology companies receiving federal-research grants.
+The Michigan Small Business & Technology Development Center at Grand Valley State University, or SBTDC, will receive part of the $3.2 million the state has allocated for the center and two other nonprofits to provide matching funds to technology companies receiving federal-research grants.

-The Michigan Medical Device Accelerator will receive part of the $500,000 the fund has allocated for the accelerator and two other industry consortiums.
+The Michigan Medical Device Accelerator will receive part of the $500,000 the state has allocated for the accelerator and two other industry consortiums.

 The accelerator will receive matching funds for "a grant focused on building industries and connecting partners in the state."

 The medical accelerator seeks out inventors, physicians and entrepreneurs intent on creating innovative medical devices.